NextechSystems/intellechartapidocspub/source/includes/r4/_patient.md

 ### Overview

-The [condition](https://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-condition.html) resource describes a certain state of health of a patient.
-The following category codes are supported:
+The condition ([an encounter diagnosis](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-condition-encounter-diagnosis.html), [a health concern or a problem](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-condition-problems-health-concerns.html)) resource describes a certain state of health of a patient.

-- problem-list-item

 ### Fields